Travis Varcoe: Collingwood

-On 15 October 2014, Varcoe was traded to the Collingwood Football Club in a three-way trade between Collingwood, Geelong and Melbourne which also saw Mitch Clark and Heritier Lumumba find new clubs.
+On 15 October 2014, Varcoe was traded to the Collingwood Football Club in a three-way trade between Collingwood, Geelong and Melbourne, which also saw Mitch Clark and Heritier Lumumba find new clubs.
 Despite being considered past his best during his last year at Geelong, Varcoe has enjoyed a renaissance of form since moving to Collingwood, playing arguably the best football of his career.
 Varcoe was considered one of the best recruits of the 2015 season.

-After Collingwood was eliminated from the 2020 AFL finals series, Varcoe announced his retirement from football.
+After Collingwood had been eliminated from the 2020 AFL finals series, Varcoe announced his retirement from football.

 Personal life

 In August 2007, Varcoe caused controversy after concerns were raised about the racial and sexual content featured on his MySpace page.
-The Geelong Football Club acted swiftly, removing the content immediately after it came to its attention.
+The Geelong Football Club acted swiftly, removing the content immediately after it came to the club's attention.

-Varcoe's sister Maggie died in August 2018 following an on-field collision whilst playing for Angle Vale Football Club in the Adelaide Footy League Grand Final.
+Varcoe's sister Maggie died in August 2018, following an on-field collision whilst playing for Angle Vale Football Club in the Adelaide Footy League Grand Final.
 Travis continued to play for Collingwood in the weeks after her death as a tribute to her.
-The design of Collingwood 2019 Indigenous guernsey was inspired by Maggie and was designed by Travis' sister in law.
+The design of Collingwood's 2019 Indigenous guernsey was inspired by Maggie and was designed by Travis' sister-in-law.